attilioborri/bash_pdf_utilties/README.md

 # bash_utilties

-Set of bash scripts which are meant to solve repetitive task execution.
+Set of simple bash scripts which are meant to solve repetitive task execution.